 Use lots of garlic to make palak paneer.
 Garlic and spinach work very well and makes this dish unique and very flavourful.

 Do not skip on tomatoes.
-They not only add flavour to the dish, they are beneficial too.
-Spinach is rich in iron and combining them with foods rich in vitamin C (like tomatoes) helps absord the iron.
+They not only add flavour to the dish, but they are also beneficial too.
+Spinach is rich in iron and combining them with foods rich in vitamin C (like tomatoes) helps absorb the iron.

 Do not skip Kasuri methi (dried fenugreek leaves) even though it is an optional ingredient.
 It pairs very well with paneer and adds a nutty flavour to the dish.

 For a non-vegetarian version of this dish, try palak chicken.

 Click here for more recipes using green leafy vegetables.

 This dish is: